When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 The One Punch Man Workout is based on the very fundamentals of bodybuilding.

 It might not be as well thought out as it appears to be.
-But it is a great way to kick start your fitness journey if you have never been too keen to head to the gym.
+But it is a great way to kick start your fitness journey if you have never been too keen to head to the gym or build a backyard gym.

 There are four parts to the workout.

-The classic Push up is a compound move that builds strength, endurance and hypertrophy in your upper body.
-It targets almost all major upper body muscles including muscle groups in the shoulders, triceps and pectorals.
+The classic Push up is a compound workout that builds strength, endurance and hypertrophy in your upper body.
+It targets almost all major upper body muscles including muscle groups in the shoulders, working your triceps, if they’re not growing, and pectorals.

-What’s more important, is that you can never hit a plateau with a push-up.
+What’s more important, is that you can never hit a plateau with a plank or push-up.
 There’s always ways to make them more and more challenging as your body adapts to it.
-Add weights, alter the hand position, alter the leg position.
+Add weights if need be, a set of dumbbells like this one from Rogue Fitness will work just fine, alter the hand position, alter the leg position.

 Well, 100 standard push-ups in a row is extremely challenging for even a seasoned athlete.
 So it will take a while for you to get to the baseline with the one punch man workout.
-Most people find it surprising that the push up is also a terrific cardiovascular workout.
+Most people find it surprising that the push up is also a terrific cardio after workout exercise.

 Sit-ups are a slightly controversial choice for a core exercise given that they have gotten a bad rap for being an outdated exercise from strength training and fitness experts.
 (2) But it’s a widely debated topic with no clear consensus really.